jstraub/rtDDPvMF/README.md

     ```
 ### Getting Started

-Plug in your Kinect and run
+Plug in your Kinect and run the following from the rtDDPvMF folder:
 ```
 ./build/bin/realtimeDDPvMF_openni --lambdaDeg 100
 ```